Jeffrey Jones: Child sexual abuse materials

-Jones was arrested in November 2002 for possession of child sexual abuse material and soliciting a 14-year-old boy to produce sexually explicit images between September 2000 to May 2001.
+Jones was arrested in November 2002 for possession of child sexual abuse material and soliciting a 14-year-old boy to produce sexually explicit images between September 2000 and May 2001.
 Jones photographed the child, and paid him to pose nude on multiple occasions wearing a cowboy hat, with stuffed animals, and dressed as a Native American.
 Jones surrendered himself and was released on bond prior to arraignment.
-Jones pleaded not guilty to the possession charge and no contest to a charge of soliciting a minor.
+Jones initially pleaded not guilty to the possession charge and no contest to a charge of soliciting a minor.
 The victim initiated a separate civil action against Jones seeking damages and compensation.
 The misdemeanor charge of possession of child pornography was dropped following the no-contest plea.
 His attorney emphasized that there was no allegation of improper physical contact.
-His punishment was five years' probation, counseling, and the requirement to register as a sex offender.
+His punishment was five years' probation and the requirement to register as a sex offender for life.
 Jones is listed in sex offender registries in California and Florida.
+He was also required to undergo one year of psychological counseling and two years of drug and alcohol abuse counseling and was prohibited from possessing pornography.

 Other offenses

 Jones was arrested twice for failing to update his sex offender status, first in Florida in 2004, and then in California in 2010.
 Jones pleaded guilty to the felony charges in California, receiving a sentence of 250 hours of community service and three years of probation.

 In 2006, Jones's record became the subject of a community complaint during production of Who's Your Caddy? in Aiken, South Carolina.
 Upon learning of his involvement, locals insisted that the public should have been alerted, considering that families were being invited to visit the set.

-Surrounding the 2019 release of Deadwood: The Movie, Jones's crime was noted by the media.
+In September 2023, Jones received complaints after booking an appearance at the Rhode Island Comic Con, with the organization releasing a statement that he had been vetted and removed from the lineup months earlier.